18F/culper/README.md

 make specs
 ```

-For additional informtion on how to perform the feature specification automated UI test suite, visit [Spec Test][27].
+For additional information on how to perform the feature specification automated UI test suite, visit [Spec Test][27].

 ### Generating Documentation